leoab13/CPP-Compiler-in-CSharp/README.md

 - The runtime behavior (input/output) depends on `io.inc` and the assembler/linker used.
 - The program currently prompts for the input filename; in future you may prefer passing the filename as a command-line argument.

-## Contributing

-Feel free to open issues or pull requests.
-Suggestions:

-- Add command-line argument support to skip the prompt and pass the source file directly.
-- Improve error messages and add more language features.
-- Add unit tests and CI to verify generated assembly for small programs.

-## License

-This repository does not include a license file.
-Add one if you want to make the project open source with a specific license.